 Post Diwali, Delhi hospital sees 10% more respiratory problem patients

-New Delhi, Nov 14 (IANS) Delhi's Lok Nayak Jai Prakash Hospital has seen a growth of 8 to 10 per cent in patients suffering with respiratory problems due to pollution after Diwali, its Medical Director Dr Suresh Kumar said on Sunday.
+New Delhi: Delhi's Lok Nayak Jai Prakash Hospital has seen a growth of 8 to 10 per cent in patients suffering with respiratory problems due to pollution after Diwali, its Medical Director Dr Suresh Kumar said on Sunday.

-Talking to IANS, Dr Suresh Kumar said that they everyday have 10-12 patients visiting the hospital with breathing problems.
+Talking to , Dr Suresh Kumar said that they everyday have 10-12 patients visiting the hospital with breathing problems.

 "Air pollution has become a major issues post Diwali.
 Elderly people and chlidren are the main victim of the pollution," he said, adding that long-term exposure to chronically high PM 2.5 levels weakens the lungs' ability to function.